Biden fails to secure major security, oil commitments at Arab summit

 “The President raised the issue … And the crown prince responded that this was a painful episode for Saudi Arabia and that it was a terrible mistake,” said Saudi Minister of State for Foreign Affairs Adel al-Jubeir.

-The accused were brought to trial were and being punished with prison terms, he said.
+The accused were brought to trial and punished with prison terms, he said.

 U.S. intelligence agencies believe the crown prince ordered Khashoggi’s killing, which he denies.